Invoca/developer-docs/source/api_documentation/signal_api/index.rst

     }
   }

-If there are multiple issues with the request, we will do our best to package all of issues together in one response message.
+If there are multiple issues with the request, we will do our best to package all of the issues together in one response message.

 **Example Bad Request**